Drakaniia/qwenzy-bot/README.md

 ### Common Issues
 - **Commands not registering**: Ensure you've run `node deploy-commands.js`
-- **Music not playing**: Check that FFmpeg is installed and bot has voice permissions
+- **Music not playing**: Check that FFmpeg is installed, bot has voice permissions, and you're in a voice channel
 - **AI responses not working**: Verify your `GEMINI_API_KEY` is valid
 - **Bot disconnecting**: Check internet connection and Discord API status
+- **"Unknown interaction" errors**: These are typically caused by timeouts and are now properly handled

 ### Debug Mode
 Enable debug logging by setting `DEBUG=true` in your environment variables.